Jacob Sadé: Biography

-Jacob Sadé was born in Berlin, Germany to Dr. Naum Sadé-Sadowsky and Ronja Feinberg, both of Kaunas, Lithuania, who at the time were living in Germany as part of Naum's medicine studies.
+Jacob Sadé was born in Berlin to Naum Sadé-Sadowsky and Ronja Feinberg, both of Kaunas, Lithuania, who were living in Germany for Naum Sadé-Sadowsky's medical studies.

-The family immigrated to Palestine in 1930 where Dr. Naum Sadé-Sadowsky was one of the pioneers of otolaryngology in the country.
+The family immigrated to Palestine in 1930 where Naum Sadé-Sadowsky became one of the pioneers of otolaryngology in the country.
 He established the local League for Hearing Improvement and was one of the editors of the Acta Otolaryngologica Orientalia—an International ear, nose and throat journal.
 In 1947, after a stay in New York City, Dr. Sadé-Sadowsky performed in Tel Aviv the first surgical procedure for the improvement of hearing—i.e. Fenestration surgery.

-Sadé graduated from Herzliya Hebrew Gymnasium, Tel-Aviv, in 1943, studied biology at the Hebrew University in Jerusalem for two years (1943–1945) and continued his medical studies at the University of Geneva, Switzerland, graduating in 1951.
+Jacob Sadé graduated from Herzliya Hebrew Gymnasium, Tel Aviv, in 1943, studied biology at the Hebrew University in Jerusalem for two years (1943–1945) and continued his medical studies at the University of Geneva, graduating in 1951.
 He returned to Israel to work at the Sheba Medical Center, Tel HaShomer.

-Sadé was married to Ruth and father to Yoav, Ayelet, Nadav and Ron.
+Sadé was married to Ruth and father to four children.

 Medical career

-Sadé specialized for three years at the Ear Nose and Throat department of the Massachusetts Eye and Ear Infirmary—a Harvard University hospital, after which he spent a year as a research instructor at Washington University in St. Louis.
+Sadé specialized for three years at the Ear Nose and Throat department of Massachusetts Eye and Ear hospital. after which he spent a year as a research instructor at Washington University School of Medicine.
 In 1959 Sadé returned to Israel and spent three years as senior ENT surgeon at the Sheba Medical Center.
 In 1967 he was invited to HaEmek Medical Center, Afula, to establish the first ENT department there and he served as head of the department until 1970.